arabellas-craft/arabellas-craft.github.io/_posts/2022-06-20-Introduction-to-Ogham.md

 ---
 layout: article
-title:  "An Introduction to Ogham"
+title:  "An introduction to ogham"
 date:   2022-06-20 10:51:01 -0700
 short-description: "What is the ogham and where did it come from?
 Is it really a Celtic tree calendar?
 The aim of this article is to give a basic foundation of the ogham to provide context for later more in-depth articles."
 categories: ogham, divination, witchcraft